 Our immediate priorities focus on three projects for which we are actively seeking support:

-1) The Ashley Bryan Pavilion.
-This modest, free-standing meditative space, to be constructed on Ashley’s property on Little Cranberry Island, will become the permanent home for Ashley’s breathtaking sea glass window panels.
+1) The Ashley Bryan Storyteller Pavilion.
+This modest, free-standing meditative space, constructed on Ashley’s property on Little Cranberry Island, is the permanent home for Ashley’s breathtaking sea glass window panels.
 These works are so unique and exquisite, they have drawn visitors from around the world to Ashley’s home on his tiny island off the coast of Maine.
-Examples of the sea glass panels included in A Visit with Ashley Bryan, proved to be one of the most popular features of the Ashley Bryan Center’s inaugural exhibition.
-The Pavilion will encompass approximately 500 square feet, and it will also include space for the display of other works of art by Ashley on a rotating basis.
-Construction is scheduled for fall, winter and spring of 2015-16.
+Examples of the sea glass panels included in A Visit with Ashley Bryan proved to be one of the most popular features of the Ashley Bryan Center’s inaugural exhibition.
+The Pavilion encompasses approximately 500 square feet, and it also includes space for the display of other works of art by Ashley on a rotating basis.
+Construction was completed in Spring of 2017, with The Storyteller Pavilion now open to the public.
+Hours are listed on our home page.

 2) The Ashley Bryan Center/First Book Project.
 The Ashley Bryan Center is launching our first book distribution initiative in collaboration with Firstbook.org, a nonprofit organization, established to distribute books to underserved children in the United States.
 Our first distribution will involve a special publication of Ashley Bryan’s award winning Beautiful Blackbird.
 Simon and Schuster will print 5,000 copies of Beautiful Blackbird for this special edition with the Ashley Bryan Center logo displayed and a special introductory message to the children from Ashley.
 First Book will distribute copies of the book to children in Maine and New York through schools, libraries and organizations serving families.